Project Overview

 - Crop Production: application rate management, fertilizers, nutrient management, water management, planting density

 Blueberry farms in the southeastern United States have a high potential for water and nutrient leaching.
-In other crops, increasing planting densities improve water and nutrient uptake efficiency and reduces nutrient losses.
-This project aims to improve the sustainability of blueberry farms by determining the optimum number of plants per unit area to optimize water and fertilizer use efficiency.
-We will evaluate the nutrient use efficiency (NUE) and water use efficiency (WUE) in two southern highbush blueberry varieties (‘Sentinel’ and ‘Chickadee’) grown at low- (1,613 plants/acre), standard- (1,936 plants/acre), and high-planting density (2,420 plants/acre) in an experimental field at the UF Plant Science Research and Education Unit in Citra, FL.
-Canopy volume, light interception, yield, fruit quality, NUE, and WUE will be measured and compared between density treatments for two seasons.
-We will disseminate our results through standard (extension publications), and non-standard outlets (social media).
-This study will generate informational tools about the planting density that brings about greater WUE and NUE for growers to make informed decisions that improve the sustainability of blueberry production.
+In other crops, high planting densities have been shown to improve water and nutrient uptake efficiency and reduce nutrient losses.
+This project aimed to improve the sustainability of blueberry farms by determining the optimum number of plants per unit area to optimize nutrient use efficiency (NUE) and water use efficiency (WUE).
+Plants of two southern highbush blueberry varieties (‘Optimus’ and ‘Meadowlark’) were planted in early March of 2024 at low- (1,383 plants/Acre), standard- (1,936 plants/Acre), and high-planting density (3,227 plants/Acre) in an experimental field at the UF Plant Science Research and Education Unit in Citra, FL.
+Plant size (height, east-west and north-south canopy diameters), vertically projected leaf area, yield, fruit quality were measured and compared between density treatments for the first year of establishment.
+A subset of plants was destructively harvested a year after planting.
+NUE and WUE were calculated using plant biomass relative to water and fertilizer inputs.
+Progress and results from this project were disseminated through standard (field days), and emerging outlets (social media).
+This study provided insight about how planting density affects NUE and WUE in southern highbush blueberry farms for growers to make informed decisions that improve the sustainability of blueberry production.

-The goal of this project is to improve the sustainability of blueberry farms by determining the ideal planting density that results in the optimization of water and fertilizer use efficiency.
+The goal of this project was to improve the sustainability of blueberry farms by determining the ideal planting density that results in the optimization of nutrient and water use efficiency.
 Specific objectives are:

 Objective 2: Disseminate research findings among growers, extension educators, and scientists.